 Excerpt from the Compliance Manual

-Promotion System for Compliance in the Group
+System for Compliance in the Group

 To enhance and promote compliance throughout the Nintendo group, we set up, under the Compliance Committee, the Global Compliance Conference (GCC), comprising executive management and core personnel responsible for compliance from Nintendo Co., Ltd. (Japan) and our major overseas subsidiaries.
 Specifically, the GCC holds global meetings twice a year for core legal personnel at the major group companies.
 These meetings also serve as a practical channel for the GCC to establish a common understanding and share information, while exchanging opinions about compliance-related issues and future legal risks that may affect each of our companies.

-Nintendo Co., Ltd. (Japan) has established a system, called the Compliance Hotline, for the internal reporting of compliance-related issues.
+Nintendo Co., Ltd. (Japan) has established the Compliance Hotline, a system for the internal reporting of compliance-related issues.
 Using the hotline, internal staff can directly and confidentially report the occurrence or potential occurrence of illicit conduct or business activities of which they have become aware to the President, the Audit and Supervisory Committee, or both.
 The hotline has also been set up to accept anonymous reports and protect staff from any disadvantage.
 Information about the hotline is shared with new employees during orientation training.

 Our major subsidiaries also have established internal reporting systems, adapted to the laws and regulations of their respective countries.
 There is also a system in place that enables employees of our main overseas subsidiaries to report directly to the President of Nintendo Co., Ltd. (Japan) should any misconduct involving the executive of such a subsidiary occur.